panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 1. Intro to *fetch()*

 The Fetch API fetches resources, usually across the network.
-Fetch API is useful to make HTTP requests (either `GET`, `POST`), download files.
+You can make HTTP requests (`GET`, `POST`), download and upload files.

-To start a request, you need to call the special function `fetch()`:
+To start a request, call the special function `fetch()`:

 ```javascript
 const response = await fetch(resource[, options]);
 ```

-`fetch()` accepts 2 arguments:
+which accepts 2 arguments:

 * `resource` can be either a URL string, or a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object
 * `options` is an object to configure the request with properties like `method` (`'GET'`, `'POST'`), `headers`, `body`, `credentials`, [and more](https://javascript.info/fetch-api).

-Calling `fetch()` starts a request and returns a promise.
+`fetch()` starts a request and returns a promise.
 When the request completes, the promise is resolved with the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object from where you can extract useful data like JSON.
 If the request fails due to some network problems, the promise is rejected.

-Because `fetch()` returns a promise, `async/await` syntax fits great here.
+`async/await` syntax fits great with `fetch()` because it simplifies the work with promises.

 For example, let's make a request to fetch a list of movies: